wql168/Getting_and_Cleaning_Data_Project/README.md

 The project requires submission of a R script file, a README.md, a code book file, and a tidy data file uploaded to a repo created for this project at github.com.

 ###LIST OF FILES
 ==================================================================
 For this project:

 The repo is named and is located at:

-The following files are uploaded into the courseproject repo and are named accordingly:
+The following files are uploaded into the "Getting_and_Cleaning_Data_Project" repo, located at https://github.com/wql168/Getting_and_Cleaning_Data_Project:

 R script file: 		run_analysis.R

 Readme file:		README.md

 Code book file:		CODEBOOK.md

 tidy data file: 	Step5_data_file.txt